-As regards the remaining CGUs or groups of CGUs that have been allocated goodwill or intangible assets with an indefinite useful life or evidence of impairment.
-An analysis of possible impairment losses has been carried out based on the flows of the Strategic Plan.
+As regards the remaining CGUs or groups of CGUs that have been allocated goodwill or intangible assets with an indefinite useful life or evidence of impairment, in 2019 and 2018 the recoverable amounts, calculated according to the methodology described in Note 3.3, have been higher than the carrying values recorded in these annual accounts.
 The most sensitive aspects that are included in the projections used and which are based on industry forecasts and historical experience are as follows:

 - Supply of gas, electricity and services: - Supply margin.
 Projections have been used on the evolution of the number of customers and unitary margins based on existing contracts and the knowledge of the markets in which it operates. - In addition, a long-term growth rate of 0.5% and a pre-tax discount rate of 6.7% have been used for this CGU.
-The discount rate has been determined specifically for the CGU based on the risks associated with it in a manner consistent with those considered in the estimates of future cash flows.
-In 2018 the long-term growth rate was 1.9%, while the pre-tax discount rate applied for said CGU was 6.8%.
+The discount rate has been determined specifically for the new CGU based on the risks associated with it in a manner consistent with those considered in the estimates of future cash flows.
+In 2018 the long-term growth rate for this CGU was 1.9%, while the tax discount rate applied for said CGU was 6.8%.

-- Renewable electricity generation:

-- Electricity generated.
+- Renewable electricity generation: - Electricity generated.
 Projections of hours of operation of each park consistent with their historical output and predictions based on historical records of similar parks have been used when there were no historical data. - Electricity price.
 Market electricity prices used have been calculated using models that cross expected demand with supply forecasts, taking into account the foreseeable evolution of generation capacity in Spain, based on sector forecasts.
-It was decided to measure the initial right-of-use asset for an amount equivalent to the lease liability as of 1 January 2019 for all lease contracts. - Remuneration.
+That analysis produced price paths which, as a consequence of the high uncertainty surrounding energy policy in Spain, have been adjusted on the basis of the average futures curves and analysts' forecasts. - Remuneration.
 For facilities with a right to specific remuneration, this has been estimated based on the remuneration parameters for the established regulated income period. - Operation and maintenance costs.
-Estimated from historical costs of managed park. - Taxes laid down in Law 15/2012 (Note 2.2). - In addition, a long-term growth rate of 1.9% and a pre-tax discount rate of 5.9% have been used for this CGU.
+Estimated from historical costs of managed park. - Taxes established by Law 15/2012. - In addition, a long-term growth rate of 1.9% and a pre-tax discount rate of 5.9% have been used for this CGU.
 The discount rate has been determined specifically for the new CGU based on the risks associated with it in a manner consistent with those considered in the estimates of future cash flows.
-In 2018 the long-term growth rate for the Electricity Spain CGU was 1.9%, while the pre-tax discount rate applied for said CGU was 6.1%.
+In 2018 the long-term growth rate for this CGU was 1.9%, while the pre-tax discount rate applied for said CGU was 6.1%.